SanyCska/receipty-bot/README.md

 4. OpenAI extracts products, prices, and categorizes them
 5. Bot formats the response and sends it back to the user
 6. All CSV responses from OpenAI are saved to `output/receipts_csv/` folder with timestamps
+7. Products are automatically saved to PostgreSQL database (user and products tables)
-7. If Google Sheets is configured, data is automatically saved to the specified spreadsheet
+8. If Google Sheets is configured, data is also saved to the specified spreadsheet
-8. Full API responses are logged for debugging
+9. Full API responses are logged for debugging

 ## Categories